All Episodes

 When political arguments are routinely framed as threats to America's fundamental character, the odds rise that the most disturbed among us will be tempted to resist the governing agenda by any means necessary.

-Isn't the real problem here, Senator Coburn?
+Is that the real problem here, Senator Coburn?

-Is a description of political discourse and political disagreements as being apocalyptic, having such huge consequence for the direction of the country.
+Is a description of political discourse and political disagreements as being apocalyptic having such huge consequence for the direction of the country?

-I think that's a false premise totally.
+I think that's a false premise, totally.

-I've pretty well been uh disgusted with all the media, right and left after this episode, because what it does is it raises and says that there's a connection, and the president rightly said there was no connection to this.
+I've pretty well been disgusted with all the media, right and left, after this episode, because what it does is it raises and says that there's a connection.

 That's not what political discourse to this event.

-That's that's not the premise.
+That's not the premise.

-But Senator Coburn, you you know as well as I do that there are people, and it is true that it's very often on the right, who describe President Obama as somehow an outsider who is trying to usher in a system that will do two things that will injure America and deny them of their liberty.
+But Senator Coburn, you know as well as I do that there are people, and it is true that it's very often on the right, who describe President Obama as somehow an outsider who is trying to usher in a system that will do two things, that will injure America and deny them of their liberty.

 Do you condemn that belief and try to reject it?